 I Want Snow! by Tony Ross

 The spoiled Little Princess will crack your kids up.
-She WANTS snow and has everyone running around the castle.
-The Prim Minister builds her a snowman out of stones.
+She WANTS snow and has everyone running around the castle to get her some.
+The Prime Minister builds her a snowman out of stones.
 That doesn’t work.
-The Admiral built her a snowcastle out of sand.
-No. Finally, it snows.
-And you’ll never guess what the Little Princess thinks about it.
+The Admiral built her a snow castle out of the sand.
+Finally, it actually snows.
+And you’ll never guess what the Little Princess decides about snow…

 The Most Perfect Snowman by Chris Britt

-The other snowman are much fancier than Drift, and don’t include him in their snowman games.
+The other snowmen are much fancier than Drift and don’t include him in their snowman games.
 One day, three children change that for him, fancying him up.
 But after a snowstorm blows away most of his new clothes, and a helpless bunny needs his help, Drift learns how to be the most perfect snowman.